 How Many Amps Does an Air Fryer Use?

-The amps that air fryers use range from 6.67 amps to as high as 15 amps on a 120-volt circuit, and from 3.33 amps to 7.5 amps on a 240-volt circuit.
+The amps that air fryers use range from 6.67 amps to as high as 15 amps on a 120-volt circuit.
+That’s 3.33 amps to 7.5 amps on a 240-volt circuit.
 But generally, air fryers with a higher wattage have a higher amperage draw, assuming the voltage is the same.

 And usually, air fryers will need between 6 amps and 15 amps on average, depending on the wattage of your unit.
 That means the smaller versions have amp requirements on the lower end, while larger models are on the higher end of the spectrum.